glpi-project/doc-agent/source/configuration.rst

     This directive is used when the agent is run in the foreground (not as a daemon) only.

+.. _no-task:

 ``no-task``
     Disables given task.

     Multiple values can be specified, using a comma as a separator.

+.. _tasks:

+``tasks``
+    Define tasks to run and in which order.

+    Using ``...`` string in a list means run all remaining tasks.

+    Multiple values can be specified, using a comma as a separator.

+.. _proxy:

 ``proxy``
     Specifies the URL of the HTTP proxy to use.
 By default, the agent uses HTTP\_PROXY environment variable.

+.. _user:

 ``user``
     Specifies the user to use for HTTP authentication on the server.

+.. _password:

 ``password``
     Specifies the password to use for HTTP authentication on the server.